Divide in PTI or a U-turn: party split on nominaton of Orya as caretaker Punjab CM

 Refusing to share the candidates suggested by the government, Rasheed advised the media to inquire a government spokesperson for its candidates.

 "The names were suggested after discussion among party members," he continued.
-He had said the new names, suggested to former speaker of Punjab Assembly, had been proposed by the party.
+He had said the new names, suggested to the speaker of Punjab Assembly, had been proposed by the party.

 Comments